weshebert20/mongo-cli/readme.md

 ## Setup:

-Start by:

-1. forking and cloning this exercise
+1. Forking and clone this repo
-2. creating a main `js` file, and installing the `mongodb` node module:
+2. Create a `js` file, and install the `mongodb` node module:

 ```bash
 $ touch app.js